manuelDeLaEranueva/isdi-bootcamp-202402/staff/manuel-eranueva/project/doc/README.md

 - create your own cards, to share with the community the comics you want to read
 - connect with other users using the cards
 - update both libraries (books i have and books i want to read)
-- open a chat with other user when both of you are interesteed in exchanging

 v0.1